Parapsychology: 1970s and 1980s

 The affiliation of the Parapsychological Association (PA) with the American Association for the Advancement of Science, along with a general openness to psychic and occult phenomena in the 1970s, led to a decade of increased parapsychological research.
 During this period, other related organizations were also formed, including the Academy of Parapsychology and Medicine (1970), the Institute of Parascience (1971), the Academy of Religion and Psychical Research, the Institute of Noetic Sciences (1973), the International Kirlian Research Association (1975), and the Princeton Engineering Anomalies Research Laboratory (1979).
 Parapsychological work was also conducted at the Stanford Research Institute (SRI) during this time.

 The scope of parapsychology expanded during these years.
 Psychiatrist Ian Stevenson conducted much of his research into reincarnation during the 1970s, and the second edition of his Twenty Cases Suggestive of Reincarnation was published in 1974.
-Psychologist Thelma Moss devoted time to the study of Kirlian photography at UCLA's parapsychology laboratory.
-The influx of spiritual teachers from Asia, and their claims of abilities produced by meditation, led to research on altered states of consciousness.
+Psychologist Thelma Moss studied Kirlian photography at UCLA's parapsychology laboratory.
+The influx of spiritual teachers from Asia and their claims of abilities produced by meditation led to research on altered states of consciousness.
 American Society for Psychical Research Director of Research, Karlis Osis, conducted experiments in out of body experiences.
 Physicist Russell Targ coined the term remote viewing for use in some of his work at SRI in 1974.

 The surge in paranormal research continued into the 1980s: the Parapsychological Association reported members working in more than 30 countries.
-For example, research was carried out and regular conferences held in Eastern Europe and the former Soviet Union although the word parapsychology was discarded in favour of the term psychotronics.
+For example, research was carried out and regular conferences held in Eastern Europe and the former Soviet Union although the word parapsychology was discarded in favor of the term psychotronics.
+While Soviet Psychotronics included many fantastical and ineffectual methods, much like Parapsychology, it enjoyed more comprehensive state backing and explored a wide variety of both scientific and pseudo-scientific means for influencing consciousness.

 The main promoter of psychotronics was Czech scientist Zdeněk Rejdák, who described it as a physical science, organizing conferences and presiding over the International Association for Psychotronic Research.

-In 1985 a Chair of Parapsychology was established within the Department of Psychology at the University of Edinburgh and was given to Robert Morris, an experimental parapsychologist from the United States.
+In 1985, the Department of Psychology at the University of Edinburgh established a Chair of Parapsychology, awarding it to Robert Morris, an experimental parapsychologist from the United States.
 Morris and his research associates and PhD students pursued research on topics related to parapsychology.